Create and Interact with Flows on the Web

 In the Web Authoring section, select Flows.
 Let users edit flows in their browser. to enable the functionality.

 Clear the tick box to turn off web authoring for that site.

 If you want the change to take effect immediately, restart the server.
 Otherwise, the change takes effect after server session caching expires or the next time users sign in after signing out.

 Control whether users or only administrators can run flows manually using the Run Now option.
 The Data Management Add-on is not required to run flows manually.

 In a web browser, sign in to the server as an administrator and go to the site in which you want to enable Run Now for flows.
 In that site, click Settings.

 In the Run Now section, select Let users run jobs manually using Run Now to enable the functionality.

-Clear the check box if only Server Administrators can run flows manually.
+Clear the tick box if only Server Administrators can run flows manually.